isaac-sim/IsaacLabExtensionTemplate/README.md

 ## Overview

 This repository serves as a template for building projects or extensions based on Orbit.
 It allows you to develop in an isolated environment, outside of the core Orbit repository.
+Furthermore, this template serves three use cases:

+- **Python Package**
+    Can be installed into Isaac Sim's Python environment, making it suitable for users who want to integrate their extension to `Orbit` as a python package.

+- **Project Template**
+    Ensures access to `Isaac Sim` and `Orbit` functionalities, which can be used as a project template.

+- **Omniverse Extension**
+    Can be used as an Omniverse extension, ideal for projects that leverage the Omniverse platform's graphical user interface.

 **Key Features:**